-\textbf{Classifier.} The multi-label prediction classifier will learn a function that maps an instance $x'=\{x'_1 ,x'_2,.., x'_n\}\in X'$, to a subset $l\in\mathbb{R}^{c}$ where c represents the entire classes in the labeled dataset.
-The space of labels accordingly is $y=\{0,1\}^c$.
-Worth noting that in our case, the input data to the classifier is the $h\in\mathbb{R}^{h', w', c'}$ represents the set of hidden representations generated by the autoencoder component of our model.
+The multi-label prediction classifier is designed to learn a mapping function from an instance $x=\{x_1 ,x_2,.., x_n\}\in X$ to a subset $l\in\mathbb{R}^{c}$, where c represents the entire classes in the labelled dataset.
+Consequently, the space of labels is defined as $y=\{0,1\}^c$.
+Worth noting that in our case, the input data to the classifier is the $h\in\mathbb{R}^{h', w', c'}$ which represents the hidden representations generated by the autoencoder component of our two-component model.

 The architecture of the classifier is composed of four fully connected layers.
-Patches are channeled through the encoder, in batches, to output a compressed version of each patch.
-The compressed patches will be flattened to size $X'\in\mathbb{R}^{h'\times w'\times c'}$, before being passed on to the classifier to predict the label(s) of classes occurring in the input patch.
-We used the ReLU activation function and passed a dropout regularization method in each sequential layer during training.
+Patches are channeled through the encoder in batches, resulting in a compressed version of each patch.
+These compressed patches are then flattened, $h\in\mathbb{R}^{h'\times w'\times c'}$, prior to being pushed to the classifier to predict the label(s) of classes inherent in the input patch.
+ReLU activation function is employed along with a dropout regularisation method in each sequential layer during the training phase.

 The output layer will generate logits.
-Predictions $\hat{y}$ are made by applying sigmoid function to the output logits.
-In Equation ~\ref{eq:sig-prediction}, values $> 0.5$ will indicate the presence of the corresponding labels at that position.
+Predictions $\hat{y}$ are obtained by applying sigmoid function to these logits.
+As indicated in Equation~\ref{eq:sig-prediction}, values exceeding $0.5$ will indicate the presence of the corresponding classes represented at that position.

-\textit{Objective Function - Binary Cross Entropy (BCE).} We optimise the performance of the classifier by training a Binary Cross Entropy with Logits Loss as the objective function of the model (equation ~\ref{eq:BCELoss}).
-This function combines the Binary Cross Entropy (BCE) loss used for binary classification with a Sigmoid activation, $\sigma(x) = \frac{1} {1 + e^{-x}}$ instead of a Softmax activation $\sigma(x_i) = \frac{e^{x_{i}}}{\sum_{j=1}^c e^{x_{j}}} \ \ \ for\ i=1,2,\dots,c$.
-BCE with Sigmoid produces a probability score for each label.
-The calculated loss is independent for each label meaning that the loss computed for one label is not impacted by the loss calculated for another label.
-This is logical because in multi-label classification classes are not mutually exclusive.
+\textit{Objective Function - Binary Cross Entropy (BCE).} We optimise the performance of the classifier by employing Binary Cross Entropy with Logits Loss as the objective function (see equation~\ref{eq:BCELoss}).

+This function combines the Binary Cross Entropy (BCE) loss, employed for binary classification with a Sigmoid activation, $\sigma(x) = \frac{1} {1 + e^{-x}}$ as opposed to a Softmax activation $\sigma(x_i) = \frac{e^{x_{i}}}{\sum_{j=1}^c e^{x_{j}}} \ \ \ for\ i=1,2,\dots,c$.
+BCE with sigmoid produces a probability score for each label.
+The computed loss is independent for each label and remains unaffected by the loss computed for another label, aligning logically with the multi-label classification where classes are not mutually exclusive.

 Here, $c$ denotes the class number, $n$ represents the sample number in the batch and $p_c$ is the weight of the positive response for the class $c$.
 The loss for the $n^{\text{th}}$ sample related to the $c^{\text{th}}$ class is represented by $l_{n,c}$.
 In the context of multi-label prediction, this would mean the computed loss for how well the model is predicting the presence or absence of class $c$ in sample $n$.